 While many women entered the workforce during WWII, 1950s attitudes towards the role women were expected to fulfill regressed.
 Women were encouraged to marry and become the epitome of the perfect housewife.
-This role not only included taking care of the home and husband, but also presenting an immaculate personal appearance.
-The 1950s housewife was expected to portray the image of domestic bliss – in her perfectly set hair, polished fingernails, coordinating clothing, and of course – the status handbag.
+This role not only included taking care of her home and husband, but also presenting an immaculate personal appearance.
+The 1950s housewife was expected to portray the image of domestic bliss in her perfectly set hair, polished fingernails, coordinating clothing, and of course, the status handbag.

 1950s Famous Handbags